 Having the right tools while being on a remote team is crucial to the success of the group.
-There were times when we had to wait 30 minutes before the meeting started because of connectivity issues.
+There were times when we had to wait 30 minutes before the meeting or training started because of connectivity issues.
 Many companies supply their team with laptops and cameras to help things move smoothly.
 Making sure they are in a quiet area with a good internet connection can also be a good step.
 Also, try to get the latest online video meeting tools.
 Zoom, and Skype for business are currently good options.
 Try and spend time training the team so that they feel comfortable with the new tools.

 Attempt to motivate employees the same way you would if they were in the office.
 Many companies try to bring everyone together two times a year if possible.
 This could just be a social function or training that can be beneficial to building a better team environment.